- In our younger days, we had to study Arithmetic.

 - Reading, (W)riting and (A)rithmetic were the Three R’s.

-- The Burmese version is Ah Thone Lone (for Ah Phut, Ah Yay and Ah Twet.
+- Burmese version is Ah Thone Lone (for Ah Phut, Ah Yay and Ah Twet.

-- For some reason, we had to study some subjects in English and Burmese.
+- Had to study some subjects in English and Burmese.

 - Our elders used the textbook by Workman.